sihwa-park/sihwa-park.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a first year PhD student in Computer Scicence at Cornell University.
+I am a first-year PhD student in Computer Scicence at Cornell University.
 I completed my BS and MS in Computer Science at Korea University, supervised by Prof. [Seungjun Baek](https://singkru.github.io/).
 More details in my CV [here.](/cv)

 My research focuses on building more robust and interpretable deep learning models.
 I'm interested in various machine learning theories, especially those related to optimization problems.